 Applications built with React have a component-based architecture.
 React allows you to create special components – blocks of code that are easy to reuse, maintain, and test for building user interfaces.
 You can assemble complex interfaces using React UI tools.
 To know more about the blocks of code and user interfaces, we recommend checking some React Admin Templates.
 React admin templates can provide a deeper understanding of the code structure and help you see how the user interfaces are built.

 The use of JSX is related to one of React’s features — its declarative nature.
 This means that React development describes the expected result, not how to achieve it.

 The main feature of the technology is the virtual DOM implementation, unlike Angular, which uses only real DOM.
 DOM refers to the document object model, allowing users to access and change its content, layout, and structure.

-How does it work?
-DOM (i.e., Document Object Model) is an object that stores information about the state of the interface, which allows users to access the content of HTML documents and change their content, structure, and design.
+DOM or Document Object Model stores information about the state of the interface, which allows users to access the content of HTML documents and change their content, structure, and design.
 However, attempts to manipulate HTML elements.
 To solve this problem, the concept of virtual DOM was born.

 The angular.com domain was taken, and the service was located at GetAngular.com.
 However, developers of the technology soon abandoned the idea of software development and decided to release AngularJS as an open-source framework.

 In 2014, the development of Angular JS 2.0 was announced; it was written from scratch in TypeScript.
 AngularJS 2.0 was different from the first version that it developed as an entirely new framework.
 On September 15, 2016, the modern version called Angular was released, and the previous version was developed separately as AngularJS until 2022 when Google stopped supporting the previous version.